dennismutia/FinancialData/README.md

 2. Navigate to the root folder and run `pip install -r requirements.txt` to install the required python packages in the requirements.txt file
 3. Edit the start_date and end_date variables in *stocks\etl.py* file to specify the date ranges to be scraped by the etl script.
 4. Run `python etl.py` to execute the etl.py file which calls the modules in the stocks folder to execute an etl process

+## Suggested future improvements
+- Configure project to use *Apache Airflow*.
+Currently using windows machine and configuring airflow is a chore but can be done using windows subsystem for linux.
+- Consider using *S3* to store the raw html files for scale, and *a Redshift cluster* for dimension modelling.